isItObservable/Episode-10---FluentD-tutorial/README.md

 #### b.
 Label the hipster-shop namespace

-Then we want to instruct istio to automatically inject the envoy Proxy to all the pods of our Hipster-shop application so we will label the namesapce : hipster-shop
+Then we want to instruct istio to automatically inject the envoy Proxy to all the pods of our Hipster-shop application so we will label the namespace : hipster-shop
 ```
 kubectl label namespace hipster-shop istio-injection=enabled
 ```